akaugun/comfyui-lora-hook-trigger/README.md

 - ComfyUI (latest recommended)
 - No additional dependencies
-- Works on all operating systems supported by ComfyUI

 ---

 ## 📄 License

-You may choose any license you prefer later.
+You may choose any license later.
-For now, this project is shared as-is for community usage.
+For now, this project is shared for community use.